 Section 3.
 Horizontal report.
 Security framing processes and security governance

 3.1 Comparing discourses and practices: what do they tell us in terms of security?

-This section will further investigate into the matter by uncovering how the security field has been built and the unfolding implications.
+This section will further investigate into the matter by uncovering how the security interpretation to the matter has been built and the unfolding implications.